 It’s ideal for those who would like to go on to do their own research such as a PhD, but equally those who are working as part of a team conducting research, who want to understand more, for example; a Research Nurse.

 By successfully completing the course, not only will you have a postgraduate qualification but also a portfolio of your research achievements that has been built up throughout the course units.
 You can then use this to evidence your journey as a researcher for future career prospects.

 Yes there is annual funding available from the National Institute for Health Research (NIHR).

 How can I find out more about the course?

 Please visit one of our Postgraduate Open Days.
-The upcoming dates are Wednesday 10 March 2021.
+The upcoming date is Wednesday 30 June 2021.

 If you have any further questions please don’t hesitate to send me an email.